Ahmad-Rahimizadeh/auth-logging/README.md

 # auth-logging
-this is simple python app that alerts you for failed login to your remote servers using slack. you can use other apps to get notice but i used slack here.
+this is simple python app that alerts you for failed login to your remote servers using telegram. you can use other apps to get notice but i used telegram here. make sure you have created a telegram bot and telegram channel. don't forget to add telegram bot to your channel as an administrator.

 install requirements using below command:
 ```